thunderheadone/one-sdk-android/README.md

 ```
 *Note:*
 - The `SYSTEM_ALERT_WINDOW` permission is only needed for Admin mode builds.
 In your setup you can add this as a flavor specific permission to avoid having to show this as a permission change to your Play Store users.
-- You can remove this permission in User mode builds by using:
+- You can remove this permission in User mode builds by adding the following to your manifest:
     ```xml
         <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" tools:node="remove" />
     ```